Pediatric CAR T-cell therapy

 Nearly 9 out of 10 children diagnosed with acute lymphoblastic leukemia (ALL) are successfully treated with chemotherapy.
 Before CAR T-cell therapy was introduced, there weren’t good alternative treatments when chemotherapy didn’t work for people.
 Unfortunately, the lack of other treatment options led to lower survival rates.

 The development of pediatric CAR T-cell therapy has changed many of these outcomes.
-To date, about 85% of children who received KYMRIAH for ALL go into remission.
+To date, about 85% of children who received KYMRIAH® for ALL (acute lymphocytic leukemia) go into remission.
 Nearly 70% are still in remission one year after receiving the treatment.

 Children’s Health and UT Southwestern are actively researching how to make CAR T-cell therapy even more effective.
 We are also developing and testing new CAR T-cell therapies for other types of cancers that affect children.